Skip to content

 Hydra belongs to the Hercules family of constellations, along with Aquila, Ara, Centaurus, Corona Australis, Corvus, Crater, Crux, Cygnus, Hercules, Lupus, Lyra, Ophiuchus, Sagitta, Scutum, Sextans, Serpens, Triangulum Australe and Vulpecula.

 Hydra is one of the 15 equatorial constellations.
-It contains eight named stars.
-The star names approved by the International Astronomical Union (IAU) are Alphard, Ashlesha, Felis, Filetdor, Lerna, Minchir, Ukdah, and Zhang.
+It contains nine named stars.
+The star names approved by the International Astronomical Union (IAU) are Alphard, Ashlesha, Felis, Filetdor, Lerna, Minchir, Solitaire, Ukdah, and Zhang.

 Hydra contains three Messier objects: Messier 48 (M48, NGC 2548), Messier 68 (M68, NGC 4590), and Messier 83 (Southern Pinwheel Galaxy, M83, NGC 5236).
 It has 13 stars with known planets.
 The brightest star in Hydra constellation is Alphard, Alpha Hydrae, with an apparent magnitude of 1.98.
 There are two meteor showers associated with the constellation: the Alpha Hydrids and the Sigma Hydrids.